Smart-IoT-Systems/genesis-uca/docs/examples/4.Ansible_resources/README.md

 We start by specifying, the 'name' and 'id' of the component, and the 'port' it will be accessible from (typically 5984 for CouchDB).

 We can now define how to install, configure and start CouchDB by associating an _Ansible-Resource_ to our InternalComponent.
 In the GeneSIS Modelling language A _SoftwareComponent_ can be associated with _Resources_ (e.g., scripts, configuration files) adopted to manage its deployment life-cycle (i.e., download, configure, install, start, and stop).
+TO BE COMPLETED

+Finally, we specify that our InternalComponent will be deployed on our InfrastructureComponent.
+To do so, we need to create a containement relationship between the two components by clicking on 'Add Link > Containment'.
+Select the proper nodes and click on the 'add' button.